Train station: Terminology

 Train station is the terminology typically used in the U.S. In Europe, the terms train station and railway station are both commonly used, with railroad being obsolete.
 In British Commonwealth usage, where railway station is the traditional term, the word station is commonly understood to mean a railway station unless otherwise specified.

 In the United States, the term depot is sometimes used as an alternative name for station, along with the compound forms train depot, railway depot, and railroad depot—it is used for both passenger and freight facilities.
-The term depot is not used in reference to vehicle maintenance facilities in the U.S., whereas it is used as such in Canada and the United Kingdom.
+The term depot is not used in reference to vehicle maintenance facilities in the U.S..
+In contrast, it is used in this way in Canada and the United Kingdom.

 History

 Broad Green station, Liverpool, England, shown in 1962, opened in 1830, is the oldest station site in the world still in use as a passenger station.

 Baker Street station, London, opened in 1863, was the world's first station to be completely underground.
-Its original part, seen here, is just below the surface and was constructed by cut-and-cover tunnelling.
+Its original part, seen here, is just below the surface and was constructed by cut-and-cover tunneling.

-Liverpool Lime Street station's frontage resembles a château and is the world's oldest used terminus.
+Liverpool Lime Street station's hotel frontage resembles a château; the station is the world's oldest used terminus.

 Gare du Nord is one of the six large terminus stations of the SNCF mainline network for Paris.
 It is the busiest railway station outside Japan, serving 206.7 million commuter rail, French Intercités and high-speed TGV, and international (Eurostar, Thalys) rail passengers a year as of 2016.

-Penn Station in Midtown Manhattan, New York City, is an important railway terminal and transfer hub as well as the busiest railroad station in the Western Hemisphere, serving more than 430,000 commuter rail and Amtrak passengers a day as of 2018.
+Penn Station in Midtown Manhattan, New York City, is an important railway terminal and transfer hub as well as the busiest railroad station in the Western Hemisphere, serving more than 600,000 passengers a day as of 2025.

 The world's first recorded railway station, for trains drawn by horses rather than engined locomotives, began passenger service in 1807.
 It was The Mount in Swansea, Wales, on the Oystermouth (later the Swansea and Mumbles) Railway.
-The world's oldest station for engined trains was at Heighington, on the Stockton and Darlington railway in north-east England built by George Stephenson in the early 19th century, operated by locomotive Locomotion No. 1.
+The world's oldest for engined trains was Heighington railway station, on the Stockton and Darlington railway in north-east England built by George Stephenson in the early 19th century, operated by locomotive Locomotion No. 1.
 The station opened in 1827 and was in use until the 1970s.
 The building, Grade II*-listed, was in bad condition, but was restored in 1984 as an inn.
-The inn closed in 2017; in 2024 there were plans to renovate the derelict station in time for the 200th anniversary of the opening of the railway line.
+The inn closed in 2017; in 2024, plans were underway to renovate the derelict station in time for the railway line's 200th anniversary.

-The two-storey Mount Clare station in Baltimore, Maryland, United States, which survives as a museum, first saw passenger service as the terminus of the horse-drawn Baltimore and Ohio Railroad on 22 May 1830.
+The two-story Mount Clare station in Baltimore, Maryland, United States, which survives as a museum, first saw passenger service as the terminus of the horse-drawn Baltimore and Ohio Railroad on 22 May 1830.